tendant/simple-thumbnailer/docs/STATUS_LIFECYCLE.md

 **Fix:** Manually update status if object exists and is uploaded

 ### Derived content stuck in 'created'
-**Symptom:** Derived content has status='created' for extended period **Cause:** Worker never downloaded parent, or job failed before download **Fix:**
+**Symptom:** Derived content has status='created' for extended period (>10 minutes but <1 hour) **Cause:** Worker never downloaded parent, or job failed before download **Fix:**
 - Check parent content status (must be 'uploaded')
 - Check worker logs for download errors
-- Retry job or run backfill to detect and fix
+- Wait for backfill to detect and mark as 'failed' after 1 hour
+- Backfill will automatically mark as 'failed' if stuck >1 hour

 ### Derived content stuck in 'processing'
-**Symptom:** Derived content has status='processing' for extended period **Cause:** Worker crashed during thumbnail generation, or generation timed out **Fix:**
+**Symptom:** Derived content has status='processing' for extended period (>10 minutes but <1 hour) **Cause:** Worker crashed during thumbnail generation, or generation timed out **Fix:**
 - Check worker logs for generation errors
 - Check disk space and memory limits
-- Retry job or run backfill to detect and fix
+- Wait for backfill to detect and mark as 'failed' after 1 hour
+- Backfill will automatically mark as 'failed' if stuck >1 hour

+### Derived content marked as 'failed'
+**Symptom:** Derived content has status='failed' **Cause:** Job was stuck in 'created' or 'processing' for >1 hour and marked as failed by backfill **Fix:**
+- Review worker logs to determine root cause
+- Fix underlying issue (network, disk space, etc.)
+- Manually update status back to 'created' to trigger retry
+- Or implement a retry mechanism to automatically retry failed jobs
+- **Note:** Failed jobs are excluded from backfill and require manual intervention

 ### Status mismatch: processed but no objects
 **Symptom:** content.status='processed' but no uploaded objects